idia640/presentations/week07/PITCHME.md

 Emotions influence the content and strength of belief - amplifies or alters by making them resistant to change.

-Emotion stronger than belief stronger than knowledge in the context of action.
+Emotion is stronger than belief which is stronger than knowledge in the context of action.

 ---